fluxcd/flux/docs/faq.md

 ### Can I disable Flux registry scanning?

-You can completely disable registry scanning by using the `--registry-scanning=false` flag.
+You can completely disable registry scanning by using the `--registry-disable-scanning` flag.
 This allows deploying Flux without Memcached.

-If you only want to disable scanning for certain images, you can keep `--registry-scanning` set to `true` (its default value) and tell Flux what images to exclude.
-This is done by supplying a list of glob expressions using the `registry-exclude-image` flag.
+If you only want to disable scanning for certain images, don't set `--registry-disable-scanning`.
+Instead, you can tell Flux what images to exclude by supplying a list of glob expressions to the `--registry-exclude-image` flag.

 To exclude images from Docker Hub and Quay.io, use: